-Students shall be permitted for personal verification of the semester-end examination answer scripts within a stipulated period after payment of prescribed fee.
+Students shall be permitted for re-evaluation after the declaration of end semester examination results within a stipulated period by paying prescribed fee.

-15. TRANSITORY REGULATIONS
+16. TRANSITORY REGULATIONS

 Students who are detained for want of attendance (or) who have not fulfilled academic requirements (or) who have failed after having undergone the course in earlier regulations (or) have discontinued and wish to continue the course are eligible for admission into the unfinished semester from the date of commencement of class work with the same (or) equivalent subjects as and when subjects are offered, and pursue the remaining course work with the academic regulations of the batch into which such students are readmitted.
-A regular student has to satisfy all the eligibility requirements within the maximum stipulated period of four years for the award of M.Tech Degree.
+A regular student has to satisfy all the eligibility requirements within the maximum stipulated period of four years for the award of M. Tech.
+Degree.

-16. TRANSCRIPTS
+17. TRANSCRIPTS